-The fact is that many of the high street brands are sending out on the streets approximately 50 collections per year in order to deliver us the latest, the most fashionable items before anyone else does.
-Go for a walk through main shopping streets in Ljubljana, London, New York or Shanghai on any day of the week and you will see masses of people enticed by cheap price tags and the adrenaline rush of bagging a bargain.
+The fact is that many of the high street brands are sending out on the streets approximately 50 collections per year in order to deliver us the latest, most fashionable items before anyone else does.
+Go for a walk through main shopping streets in Ljubljana, London, New York, or Shanghai on any day of the week, and you will see masses of people enticed by cheap price tags and the adrenaline rush of bagging a bargain.
 We all love a great deal, right?

-The problem is that we have internalized the feeling that our work can be rewarded by buying more and more stuff and on the way gained unrealistic expectation of what fashion should cost and how much of it we deserve to bring home every month.
+The problem is that we have internalized the feeling that our work can be rewarded by buying more and more stuff and on the way gained unrealistic expectations of what fashion should cost and how much of it we deserve to bring home every month.

 What we pull out of our wardrobes every morning tells a story about who we are today and where we are heading.
 And never before have our choices had such a huge impact and carried the stories of so many people involved in the process as today.
 So… as editors-in-chief of Dansk magazine Uffe Buchard and Kim Grenaa put it in their latest editorial: “Be less greedy!
 Use common sense!
 Think!”
 Simple rules, right?